 The Western Sahara is a former Spanish colony previously known as the Spanish Desert.
-Since 1975, the Saharan Arab Democratic Republic, led by the Polisario Front, has been locked in a devastating war with Morocco over that territory.
+Since 1975, the Saharan Arab Democratic Republic, led by the Polisario Front, has been locked in a conflict with Morocco over that territory.
 The conflict has led to a significant influx of refugees to Algeria who settled in five camps in the province of Tindouf.
 The United Nations High Commissioner for Refugees (UNHCR) and the European Commission’s Humanitarian Aid Office has consistently delivered aid to Sahrawis placed in these camps.

 Due to lack of cooperation from Algeria, however, the European Union (EU) has not been able to conduct a census and identify the exact number of refugees in the camps.
 Although the Joint Research Center of Ispra estimated the population of those camps to be 90,000 in 2004 (similar to UNHCR’s findings), the Algerian government claimed the number is closer to 158,000 in that same year.